hashicorp/terraform-cdk/website/docs/cdktf/concepts/stacks.html.md

 -> **Note:** CDK for Terraform is currently in [beta](/docs/cdktf/index.html#project-maturity-and-production-readiness).

-A stack represents a collection of infrastructure that will be synthesized as a dedicated Terraform configuration.
+A stack represents a collection of infrastructure that CDK for Terraform (CDKTF) synthesizes as a dedicated Terraform configuration.
 Stacks allow you to separate the state management for multiple environments within an application.

 ### Single Stack